-Here are a few of our favorites:
+Here are a few of our favourites:

 Taste local foods.

 If you’re going to eat your way through a country, let the locals show you how to do it.
 You’ll learn more.
-Follow a local guide through Patan’s alleys, learning centuries of history and then sit with them for a Newari feast and cultural program.
+Follow a local guide through Patan’s alleys, learning centuries of history, and sit with them for a Newari feast and cultural program.
 Or better yet, sign up for a cooking class in a local guide’s home to learn how to make traditional dishes.
 There’s nothing like breaking bread with a local host to really get a sense of their lives.

 Watch a cultural performance.

 Traditional dances and songs can disappear if they’re not shared from generation to generation, and with visitors.
 Help preserve cultural traditions in villages across Nepal by taking the time to attend a performance.
-In Patlekhet, a rare dance where a shaman connects with the spirit world is still practiced.
+In Patlekhet, a rare dance where a shaman connects with the spirit world is still practised.
 In Bardiya, Tharu dances and music reveal influences from the surrounding environment.
-In Nuwakot, two singers battle, sharing personal stories and challenging each other to maintain a rhyme.
+In Nuwakot, two singers battle, sharing personal stories and challenging each other to maintain a rhyme

 Take a bicycle tour.